lightap/wlroots-0.19.0-rc3/README.md

 * [libdisplay-info] (optional, for the DRM backend)
 * [libliftoff] (optional, for the DRM backend)

-If you choose to enable X11 support:
+If you choose to enable RDP support:

 * xwayland (build-time only, optional at runtime)
 * libxcb